China Southern plans year-round Cairns-Guangzhou flights

 Including Cairns, China Southern serves six Australian destinations – Adelaide, Brisbane and Perth from Guanzhou, as well as Melbourne and Sydney from both Guanzhou and Shenzhen.

-Currently, Cairns offers international flights to China, Hong Kong, Indonesia, New Zealand, Port Moresby, Singapore and South Korea (seasonal).
+Currently, Cairns offers international flights to Hong Kong, Indonesia, Japan, the Philippines, New Zealand, Port Moresby, Singapore and South Korea (seasonal).
+There have also been seasonal services to China from China Southern and China Eastern in previous years.

 Comments